yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 en: Here is what one of them think:

 fr: > Tous les triangles que j'observe semble avoir une propriété commune.
-fr: > La somme de leurs angles est toujours 180°.
+fr: > La somme de leurs angles est toujours π radiants (180°).
 fr: > Il s'agit certainement d'une loi de mon Univers.
 fr: > Mais comment être certain que tous les triangles de mon Univers possèdent cette propriété ?

 en: > All triangle I observe seems to share the same property.
-en: > Each time I sum up their angles I obtain 180°.
+en: > Each time I sum up their angles I obtain π radiants (180°).
 en: > It is certainly a rule of my Universe.
 en: > But how to be certain all triangle in my Universe share this property?